 Have you ever had more to-dos on your agenda than you could handle that day?
 Did you ever want to remind yourself of something on a specific date?
-A tickler file might be a very simple solution:
+A tickler file system might be a very simple solution:

 Use a tickler file to organize your stuff.
 It literally “tickles” your mind when you need it.

 How does it work?

 First you need to set up your tickler file system.
 You set up daily folders for the running month and monthly folders for the running year.
 A maximum of 31 daily folders and 12 monthly folders gives you a total of 43.
 This is where the name 43 folders system comes from.

 Traditionally, this was done with date-labeled file folders.
 Today, you can either use folders in your computer file system or you could build some workaround with lists in a task management software or project management software.
 The most convenient way however is to use a dedicated app like fortythree.me.
 You will be set up with the push of a button and the maintenance of your tickler file will be massively simplified.

 For March 16, this could look like this:

 Now, you probably have quite a list of tasks, reminders and “stuff” on your agenda.
 So it’s time for some housekeeping.
 Go through your lists and move only those items, that definitely need to be taken care of today into today’s daily folder.
 Afterwards place all other items to the day or month on which you want to be reminded of it.
 You should now have a much more digestable workload for each day.